In this article, you’ll learn the top things to do in Medellín, including the best places to visit and the top attractions.

-If you want to simply go out and watch, or try to practice what you’ve learned, Laureles, Estadio and Suramericana are modern, middle class neighbourhoods where you’ll find some of the best salsa dancing bars in the city.
+If you want to simply go out and watch, or try to practice what you’ve learned, Laureles, Estadio and Suramericana are modern, middle-class neighbourhoods where you’ll find some of the best salsa dancing bars in the city.

-10. Learn Spanish
+10. Take a Spanish Class

-If we ever go back to Medellín, we’ll definitely take the “Quick & Dirty” class which helps you learn the essentials fast, without having to focus too much on confusing grammar.
+Knowing some Spanish is essential for getting by in Colombia (and most parts of South America).
+Check out Toucan’s “Quick & Dirty” class which helps you learn the essentials fast, without having to focus too much on confusing grammar.

-Extra: Day Trip To Guatape
+11. Day Trip To Guatape

 Check out our video of Guatape here:

 The city might not immediately seduce you with romantic plazas, colourful balconies and colonial architecture, but Medellín has a vibe that is undeniable.
-The city is alive, bustling and in the middle of a miraculous transformation.
-Come and see for yourself, you may never want to leave…

 Check out our video of our time spent in Medellín!